 NOTE: Most meats only absorb smoke during the first half of the cook time.
-Periodically check that smoke is still coming out of from around the rim of the hood and add wood if the smoke appears to be stopping.
+Periodically check that smoke is still coming out of the damper vents and add wood if the smoke appears to be stopping.
 A good starting point for timing the adding of chunks is to start with three 2" to 3" chunks.
 After 1 to 2 hours it should be time to add more chunks.

 STEP 4.
+Lift the Body and place it on the shoulder inside the Bowl.
+Turn the Body clockwise to lock it to the Bowl.
 Fill the Water Bowl with HOT water and place it on the bottom Pan Brackets.
 Some recipes may use less water along with other liquids such as juice, beer or wine.